 DONALD E BRADLEY

 Donald E. Bradley is a partner in the firm's Orange County office.
-Mr. Bradley specializes in commercial litigation, with emphases in consumer credit/privacy, environmental, and construction law.
+Mr. Bradley specializes in commercial litigation, with emphases in construction, environmental, and consumer credit/privacy law.
 His work involves litigation, arbitration, mediation, and counseling regarding matters involving public and private construction, consumer credit and collection, privacy, antitrust, unfair business practice, environmental, federal procurement, health care, product liability, and general commercial law.
 He has represented a diverse range of commercial and individual clients in state and federal courts throughout the country, and in ADR proceedings with all major ADR organizations and private arbitrators and mediators.

 Mr. Bradley is admitted to practice in all California courts, and in the United States District Court for the District of Arizona.
 He is a member of the Orange County Bar Association, Federal Bar Association, and Association of Business Trial Lawyers.
 He is an active member of the Associated General Contractors of California.
 He has served as the Chair of the AGC’s statewide Legal Advisory Committee, is a member of the AGC’s Legislative Committee, and is the Chair of the AGC’s Orange County District Board of Directors.
 He is also actively involved with the Irvine Chamber of Commerce, and is currently a member of its Board of Directors.